Full-frame glorified kit lens or budget-friendly professional choice? I weigh in on whether to love or leave the Nikon 24 120mm f/4G ED VR.

 The 24-120mm is a great lens, and when you factor in the value for the money, it’s a beast.
 It would be a great lens to have at an event, family or class trip or in-studio.

 Would I trust the the 24-120mm when photographing an indoor wedding?
 Yes, provided I had a fast prime in my bag to go along with it.
 The broad coverage of focal lengths is a huge bonus, and losing a stop of light isn’t a big deal most of the time.

 As one reviewer put it, if you’re a good wedding photographer, this lens is great.
 If you rely on super fast lenses and bokeh is your baby to overcome for your lack of skill, you need more expensive gear.

 I recently shot two small outdoor weddings using the 24-120mm, and this camera handled it all flawlessly, from the ceremony through the couple’s exit on a Harley.
 It will make a great compliment to my wedding and event photography kit, pairing quite well with my 70-200 f/2.8 and 100 mm f/2.8 macro/portrait lens.

 - Prime lens snobs (I’m not judging…I tend to be one too.)
 A zoom just isn’t going to be as fast or sharp as a prime lens.

-- Concert photographers, high volume wedding photographers or anyone else shooting a lot of low-light situations.
+- Concert photographers, high volume wedding photographers or anyone else taking pictures in low-light situations.
 If you earn a living in dimly-lit honky-tonks (again, not judging…I love me a good Waylon Jennings cover) or low light chapels where flash isn’t allowed, the extra stop of light of the 24-70mm f/2.8 will be well worth the price discrepancy.
-VR certainly helps, but it can’t completely overcome the f/4 aperture.
+VR certainly helps, but it can’t completely overcome the maximum aperture f/4.